 - If the tumour is low down in the rectum, then the rectum and anus need to be removed.
 You would then need a permanent colostomy.

-A colostomy is where an opening (hole) is made through the wall of the tummy (abdomen).
+A colostomy procedure entails an opening (hole) being made through the wall of the tummy (abdomen).
 A section of colon is then cut and the edges are attached to the opening in the abdominal wall.
 This is called a stoma and it allows faeces to pass out from the colon into a disposable bag which is stuck over the stoma.

 Even if the cancer is advanced and a cure is not possible, surgery may still have a place to ease symptoms.
 For example, a stent can be inserted to ease a blocked colon.
 A stent is a thin metal tube which is placed through a narrowed or blocked section of colon.
 It can then be opened wide and remains in the colon to prevent a further blockage.